Launch Your First Supplement in the US & EU: A Product Guide

 This is where many supplement launches get risky.

 Your marketing cannot say anything you want just because an ingredient is popular.
-Claims need to match the market you are selling into.
+Claims must match the market you are selling into.

-In the US, supplement brands often use structure/function claims, such as supporting normal immune function or helping maintain energy metabolism.
-FDA explains that these claims must be truthful, not misleading, substantiated, and paired with the required disclaimer when used for dietary supplements.
+In the US, supplement brands often use structure/function claims.
+FDA explains that these claims must be truthful, not misleading, substantiated, and paired with the required disclaimer.
 Certain claims also require FDA notification within 30 days after marketing.

 In the EU, nutrition and health claims are more tightly controlled.
-Health claims must generally be authorized and used according to their conditions.
-The European Commission maintains the EU Register of Health Claims, and brands should check whether the exact claim they want to use is permitted.
+Health claims generally must be authorized and used according to their conditions.
+Brands should check whether the exact claim is permitted.

 This matters before you finalize your formula.

 If your hero claim is not allowed, weak, or hard to substantiate, the product may become difficult to market.
-A better approach is to choose ingredients, dosages, and label language together.
+Choose ingredients, dosages, and label language together.

-Practical rule: do not build a product around a disease claim.
-Build around a clear wellness benefit that can be communicated responsibly in your target market.
+Practical rule: do not build around a disease claim.
+Build around a clear wellness benefit that can be communicated responsibly.

 6. Plan Testing and Quality From the Beginning